Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Ruling No. 49331, filed on December 12, 2023, provides important clarifications on the topic of extradition and the consequences arising from the ruling of non-provision.
-In particular, the Court highlighted how such a ruling entails the loss of effectiveness of the precautionary measures adopted in relation to the extradition procedure, a fundamental aspect for the protection of the defendant's rights.
+Judgment No. 49331, filed on December 12, 2023, offers important clarifications on the subject of extradition and the consequences arising from a ruling of non-proceeding.
+In particular, the Court highlighted how such a ruling leads to the loss of effectiveness of precautionary measures adopted in relation to the extradition procedure, a fundamental aspect for the protection of the defendant's rights.

-Ruling of non-provision on the extradition request – Consequences on the precautionary measure – Declaration of ineffectiveness – Existence - Reasons.
-In terms of extradition abroad, the ruling of non-provision imposes the declaration of loss of effectiveness of the precautionary measure ordered within the framework of the aforementioned procedure, given that Article 300, paragraph 1, of the Code of Criminal Procedure enunciates a general rule applicable also to the matter of extradition.
+Ruling of non-proceeding on the extradition request – Consequences on precautionary measures – Declaration of ineffectiveness – Existence – Reasons.
+In matters of extradition to a foreign country, a ruling of non-proceeding requires the declaration of loss of effectiveness of the precautionary measure ordered within the aforementioned procedure, given that Article 300, paragraph 1, of the Code of Criminal Procedure lays down a general rule applicable also to extradition matters.

-This ruling is based on a clear interpretation of Article 300, paragraph 1, of the Code of Criminal Procedure, which establishes that, in the event of a ruling of non-provision, precautionary measures must be declared ineffective.
-The Court of Cassation has therefore reiterated that the failure to accept the extradition request automatically implies the annulment of the precautionary measures, a crucial aspect to ensure respect for individual rights.
+This ruling is based on a clear interpretation of Article 300, paragraph 1, of the Code of Criminal Procedure, which establishes that, in the event of a ruling of non-proceeding, precautionary measures must be declared ineffective.
+The Court of Cassation has therefore reiterated that the non-acceptance of the extradition request automatically implies the lapse of precautionary measures, a crucial aspect for ensuring respect for individual rights.

-The ruling refers to several provisions of the Code of Criminal Procedure, including:
+The judgment refers to several provisions of the Code of Criminal Procedure, including:

 • Article 300, paragraph 1 – Loss of effectiveness of precautionary measures.